philip-khor/blog-refresh/content/post/2019-07-07-reflections-on-the-tidyverse.md

 projects: []
 ---

-At my previous gig as a junior data scientist trainer, my team was given some time to revamping our base R-based syllabus to be more tidy-inclusive while retaining significant base-R content.
-We drank the kool-aid and took the tidyverse approach.
+At my previous gig as a junior data scientist trainer, my team was given some time to revamp our base R-based syllabus to be more tidy-friendly while retaining significant base-R content.

 This article is not written as an introduction to the tidyverse.
 It assumes you already work with the tidyverse, and is really just me jotting down my notes from the revamp exercise.